patnz/show-me-the-money/README.md

 - Add review protections to the main branch
 - Name branches by feature
 - Have team leads

+### Conflicts
+- Improvised standups
+- Quickly and kindlY address any issues that might arise
+- Have a mediator if required --> this could be another group member or an external person (facily, humanskills etc)
+- Be open, honest and transparent
+- Do checkins --> small and big
+- Approach relevant person if there is an issue
+- Communicate in group chat to prevent issues arising

 ## Personal learning objectives (focus areas)